 - 1. Ensure fair and equitable implementation across states of FSMA for American farmers. - 2.
-Promote the implementation of regulations in a manner that emphasizes education and outreach, with a focus on prevention. - 3.
-Ensure the consistent application of prevention rules in both domestic and foreign production. - 4.
-Maintain consistent regulation standards by fostering collaboration between NASDA and NASDA affiliate organizations.
+Promote the implementation of regulations in a manner that emphasizes education and outreach, with a focus on prevention. - Ensure the consistent application of prevention rules in both domestic and foreign production. - 4.
+Continue to seek workable rules and guidance to assist farmers in preventing foodborne illnesses from fresh fruits and vegetable (e.g. definition of farm, use of composed materials of animal origin, use of agricultural water).